PyconUK/2017.pyconuk.org/pages/index.md

 This year, we return to [Cardiff City Hall](http://www.cardiffcityhall.com/), from Thursday 26th to Monday 30th October.

-The first four days of the conference will be include talks and workshops, while the fifth will be a day of sprints.
+The first four days of the conference will include talks and workshops, while the fifth will be a day of sprints.

 [Tickets are now on sale](/tickets/),